thetradecoder/react-navbar/README.md

 `navbar.component.js`

-Then use the following code in the `navbar.component.js` file.
+Then use the following code in the `navbar.component.js` file and make necessary modification like brand-name, link-names, path

 ```
 import React from 'react';